potassco/viasp/docs/viasp/commandline.rst

     $ viasp hamiltonian.lp model1.lp

-The output looks like the familiar clingo output, plus information about the viasp url
+The output looks like the familiar clingo output, extended by some information about the viASP status.

 .. code-block:: bash